Please watch this short video, where Cheryl Ryan Chan shares a story of becoming a member of a Circle for a client!

 - The Circle of Exchange includes people who are in your life because they are providing a service you are paying for.
 We all have people who fit into this category; doctors, therapists, trainers, support providers, hair dressers, attorneys.

-We promise to make this process as worry-free as we can, and to give you the encouragement you need to move forward to create or strengthen this important part of your person-centered plan.
+I promise to make this process as worry-free as we can, and to give you the encouragement you need to move forward to create or strengthen this important part of your loved one’s future.